-These restrictions and limitations are subject to further study during the ASCAT commissioning phase in the next few months.
+These restrictions and limitations are subject to further study.

 2. The ASCAT scatterometer instrument

 The Advanced SCATterometer (ASCAT) is one of the instruments carried on-board the Meteorological Operational (MetOp) polar satellites launched by the European Space Agency (ESA) and operated by the EUropean organisation for the exploitation of METeorological SATellites (EUMETSAT).
 MetOp-A, the first in a series of three satellites, was launched on 19 October 2006 and two successors are planned to be launched approximately 4-5 years after each other.